-The Company has two types of assets that are measured at fair value.
-A money market mutual fund that invests in United States Treasury bills, included in cash and cash equivalents and United States Treasury Bills owned by the company, included in United States Treasury Bills, which are all classified as Level 1 inputs, because they are valued using quoted market prices.
-At December 31, 2021 and 2020, the money market mutual fund had values of \$0.7 million and \$8.4 million, respectively; the US Treasury Bills had values of \$22.0 million and \$15.0 million, respectively.
+The Company has three types of assets that are measured at fair value.
+A money market mutual fund that invests in United States Treasury bills, included in cash and cash equivalents, United States Treasury Bills owned by the company, included in United States Treasury Bills and an equity security invested in LICT Corporation common shares which are all classified as Level 1 inputs, because they are valued using quoted market prices.
+As of December 31, 2022, the money market mutual fund, US Treasury Bills and LICT Corporation common shares had values of \$0.8 million, \$19.4 million and \$0.4 million, respectively.
+As of December 31, 2021, the money market mutual fund and US Treasury Bills had values of \$0.7 million and \$22.0 million, respectively.

-Cash in banks, trade accounts receivable, short-term borrowings, trade accounts payable and accrued liabilities are carried at cost, which approximates fair value due to the shortterm maturity of these instruments.
+Cash in banks, trade accounts receivable, short-term borrowings, trade accounts payable and accrued liabilities are carried at cost, which approximates fair value due to the short-term maturity of these instruments.